 Gothenburg University: CSH teamed up with researchers at Gothenburg University to conduct a comparative carbon footprint of conventional diabetes treatment and bariatric surgery based on the long-term prospective matched cohort study of Swedish Obese Subjects.

 Moorfields Eye Hospital: Moorfields Eye Hospital commissioned a comparative triple bottom line assessment of its central eye hospital and its satellite clinics.
 We reported on the financial, environmental and social costs of offering paediatric and adult eye motility services at different locations.

-BD: CSH has recently started a carbon footprint comparison of two of BD’s syringes.
+Becton Dickinson: CSH has recently started a carbon footprint comparison of two of BD’s syringes.